hvuminh02/E-train/README.md

-📚 EduWise – AI-Powered E-Learning Platform
+📚 Etrain – AI-Powered E-Learning Platform

-EduWise is a modern e-learning platform enhanced with an AI-powered chatbot that leverages Retrieval-Augmented Generation (RAG) and Langflow.
+Etrain is a modern e-learning platform enhanced with an AI-powered chatbot that leverages Retrieval-Augmented Generation (RAG) and Langflow.
 It provides learners with personalized, accurate, and context-aware study support, transforming how students interact with course material.

 This project demonstrates how Generative AI + Knowledge Retrieval can be applied to education, highlighting expertise in LLM integration, workflow design, and full-stack development.